Gwiilo/Gwiilo.com/README.md

 Gwiilo-UK

-The website stuff for Gwiilo.co.uk
+The website stuff for uk.Gwiilo.com which is redirected to Gwiilo.co.uk